-But what exactly is the difference between a virtual assistant and a virtual receptionist?
+But what is the virtual receptionist meaning and how does that compare to virtual assistants overall?
 How do you determine which is right for your business?
 And, perhaps most importantly, how do you find the best virtual receptionist for your small business?
 You’ll find answers to these questions and more below.

 What Is a Virtual Assistant?

 A virtual assistant is a third-party contractor who provides remote administrative support to one or more small businesses.
 Think of a virtual assistant as you would any sort of personal or executive assistant—their main role is to keep you and your business organized.
 They perform a range of functions, usually with the help of digital communication tools, including email management, appointment scheduling, data organization—and occasionally providing specialist services like creating web content.

 It’s important to note here that virtual assistants primarily interact with you and your team; they’re focused on day-to-day operations.
 This differs from virtual receptionists who are much more customer focused (more on this later in this article.)
 So what are a virtual assistant’s qualifications and what do they do for businesses?